- Work/Life Balance

 It is an exciting time to work at Elsevier.
 Join us to change the course of knowledge exchange, discovery and decision.
-Our expertise and innovation shapes everything we do, from the amazing technology that drives our leading edge platforms to the cutting-edge content that fuels them.
+Our expertise and innovation shape everything we do, from the amazing technology that drives our leading-edge platforms to the cutting-edge content that fuels them.

 As a provider of innovative solutions in a dynamic industry that’s constantly evolving, a day in the life of an Elsevier employee is anything but boring!

-I worked at Elsevier full-time (Less than a year)
+I have been working at Elsevier full-time (More than 5 years)

 Covid 19 support for employees, customers and partners is superb.

 Great understanding and empathy shown.
 Working from home was made easy.
 Free Headspace app provided to all employees, wellness - daily 20-min twice a day meditation sessions available to all staff and a free coronavirus information centre for everyone online.
 Great place to work during this pandemic period.
 No problems.

 None right now, just loving the value the business provides.